 Canada’s first national park has plenty of activities to fill your days, but sometimes all those breathtaking moments leave you wanting to slow down and relax.
 You’re on vacation, after all— why not treat yourself.
 Sink even further into your Rocky Mountain experience by adding a little luxury to your stay.
-Here are five ways to pamper yourself while in Banff National Park.
+Here are four ways to pamper yourself while in Banff National Park.

 Banff Upper Hot Springs